vinistock/sail/README.md

 ## Localization

-Sail's few strings are all localized for English in [en.yml], making it easy to create translations for the desired languages.
+Sail's few strings are all localized for English in [en.yml].
+Using the same YAML keys for other languages should work for localizing the dashboard.

 Make sure to pass in the desired locale as a parameter.